Anxiety and depression are debilitating, but surmounting research is finding that people who eat meat are less depressed.

 A 2009 study looked specifically at a Mediterranean dietary pattern and depression.
 Over 10,000 individuals participated in the study.
 Participants who adhered the most to a Mediterranean-style diet were 30% less likely to be diagnosed with depression during the 4 year study period.
 There was an inverse relationship found between depression and intake of fruit, nuts, monounsaturated fats, and legumes.

 A 2012 study of 1,000 Australian women found that red meat intake was extremely important for the prevention of depression.
 Researchers observed women who consumed the least amount of red meat were twice as likely to be diagnosed with depression or anxiety disorder, compared to those who ate the recommended amount.
-The connection was not found between mental health and other forms of protein, such as chicken, pork, or fish.
+A connection was not found between mental health and other forms of protein, such as chicken, pork, or fish.
 Even when vegetarian women were removed from the analysis, the results remained, those that ate the least meat were more likely to be diagnosed with depression.

 Foods Linked to Depression